Linuxfabrik/monitoring-plugins/check-plugins/kubectl-get-pods/README.md

                         [--kubeconfig KUBECONFIG] [--query QUERY]
                         [--severity {warn,crit}] [--test TEST]

-Checks the health and status of Kubernetes Pods by running `kubectl get pods` and parsing the results.
-Prints a table listing namespace, pod name, readiness, status, restart count, pod age, and IP address.
-Adds performance data for each pod status (Running, Pending, Failed, Succeeded, Unknown).
-By default, only shows pods from the current namespace.
-Use `--all-namespaces` to check across all namespaces.
-The plugin also stores a temporary local SQLite database during runtime (no persistent history).
-Results can therefore be filtered with a custom SQL `--query` (e.g., by namespace, pod name, or status).
-See the README for more details.
-Pending and Failed pods can trigger a WARNING or CRITICAL state (configurable via `--severity`), while Unknown pods result in an UNKNOWN state.
-Intended for use with Nagios/Icinga to detect Kubernetes pod issues like stuck, failing, or unreachable pods.
+Checks the health and status of Kubernetes pods by running "kubectl get pods" and parsing the results.
+Lists namespace, pod name, readiness, status, restart count, age, and IP address.
+Alerts on pending and failed pods with configurable severity.
+Results can be filtered with a custom SQL query.
+Supports all namespaces or a single one.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --all-namespaces      If present, list the requested object(s) across all
+  --all-namespaces      List pods across all namespaces.
+Namespace in current
-                        namespaces.
-Namespace in current context is ignored even if specified with `--namespace`.
+                        context is ignored even if specified with `--namespace`.
 Default: False --kubeconfig KUBECONFIG
                         Path to the kubeconfig file.
 Default:
                         /var/spool/icinga2/.kubeconfig
-  --query QUERY         Provide the SQL `WHEN` statement part to narrow down
+  --query QUERY         SQL WHERE clause to narrow down results.
+Have a look
-                        results.
+                        at the README for a list of available columns.
                         Example: `namespace = 'mynamespace' and name like 'prod-%' and status != 'running'`.
-Have a look at the README for a list of available columns.
 Default: 1 --severity {warn,crit}
                         Severity for alerting.
 Default: crit --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-